NicodemusGurion/nicodemusgurion.github.io/_includes/QH/P-T.md

 Christianity teaches that Jesus is the perfect one who does not deserve hellfire but took this punishment in stead of those who have faith in him.
 Some Muslims think this is unjust saying that it's wrong that someone should take the punishment for someone else's sin.
 However here, Allah will let Jews and Christians take the punishment for the sins of Muslims.
 Is that just, though?

-Als this implies that Jews and Christians as not sinners deserving of hell, but that Muslims are sinners deserving of hell.
+Also this implies that Jews and Christians as not sinners deserving of hell, but that Muslims are sinners deserving of hell.
 Otherwise, if the Jews and Christians were already in hell, the exchange could not be made.
+And it means Allah is thoroughly unrighteous for throwing innocent people into hell so he can save guilty people.

 ## The Quran will come and intercede